Call local rate

 What’s included in divorce costs?

-Your divorce price often covers a wide range of fees – all grouped into one overall cost.
-Depending on the complexity of your divorce case and how you choose to get divorced, your cost could include:
+Your divorce price often covers a wide range of fees that are all grouped into one overall cost.
+Depending on the complexity of your divorce case and how you choose to get divorced, your costs could include:

 • Court fee